bajoriya-vaibhav/project-2/README.md

 ##Project Structure

-* /public: Contains images and static assets
+* `/public`: Contains images and static assets
-* /src: Contains the application's source code
+* `/src`: Contains the application's source code
-* /components: Reusable React components
+* `/components`: Reusable React components
 * `/Components/**`:It includes the Navbar,Footer,Loading,Usersearch,Repos(card),User(user page),usercard(for all the users which matches the search).
-I have used the tailwindcss for styling, for mainting state usestate hook and usecontext hook for fetching the states and functions managed in GithubContext.
+I have used the tailwindcss for styling, for mainting state usestate hook, and usecontext hook for fetching the states and functions managed in GithubContext.
-* `/context/**`:It include all the main states and function mangaed using the createcontext to create a context object
+* `/context/**`:It include all the main states and function managed using the createcontext to create a context object so I have created React context for managing state related to fetching and managing GitHub user information and used GitHub API to search for users, fetch user details, and retrieve user repositories.
+I have also used useReducer to reduce the number of states and made actions in GitHubReducer component.
 * App.js: The root component
 * index.js: Entry point of the application